doinglab/CaloAISDK-Deprecated-/IOS/README.md

 ## Requirements

-- iOS Ver 13.0 or higher
+- iOS Version 13.0 or higher
 - Swift Version 4.2 or higher